helidon-io/helidon/docs/modules/webclient.md

 With redirect header filtering enabled, a cross-origin redirect removes the configured redirect-sensitive headers, including `Authorization`, `Cookie`, and `Proxy-Authorization`.
 This filtering remains active for later hops after a redirect chain crosses an origin boundary.
-Disabling the filtering does not change which request-specific headers WebClient copies from the preceding request.
+Disabling this filtering does not disable the entity, framing, or authority adjustments described above.

 ### Customizing the Request